actions-marketplace-validations/sunny4249_autodeploy/README.md

 register templete and deploy the package to pypi.
 But already the package has been registered, create 42maru pypi update templete.

+- Release a package with specific tags(v0.0.1)
+- Go to pypi repo pull request tab and just merge that register or update request.

 ## When release deleted

 If specific release version package is deleted, only delete the package anchor in